Eheim Classic 250 Canister Filter · โ˜… 4.7 Editor's Choice Check price on Amazon →

 Yes for any planted or quiet display tank from 40 to 65 gallons.
 The noise floor of 36 dB is unmatched at any price, and the 3-year warranty plus simple media tray design make this filter a 10-year purchase rather than a 3-year purchase.

-Eheim Classic 250 vs Fluval 207: which should I buy?+
+Eheim Classic 250 vs Fluval 207: which should I buy?

-How do I prime the Eheim Classic 250 without a pump?+
+How do I prime the Eheim Classic 250 without a pump?

 Fill the canister with tank water before sealing, then use the included priming ball or a short mouth siphon to draw water into the intake line.
 The siphon starts within 5 seconds once the line is primed.
-Many keepers add an aftermarket priming pump for $10 to skip this step.
+Many keepers add an aftermarket priming pump for the price to skip this step.

-Will the filter clog with planted tank debris?+
+Will the filter clog with planted tank debris?

 On the 55-gallon planted tank the prefilter foam needed rinsing every 3 weeks.
 The biological media (sintered glass and ceramic) was rinsed once at month 7 and once at month 13 in old tank water.
 No flow degradation between cleanings.

-📅 Update log
+Update log

 Sarah Chen